acedesigns/Setup-Work-Flow/README.md

 This serves as a ducumentation oon how I was able to set up my Ubuntu 14.04.1 LTS.

-I was able to find that info using 'lsb_release -a' via the terminal.
+I was able to find that info using '`lsb_release -a`' via the terminal.

 ## Setting Up Git ##
 - sudo apt-get install git